synduce/Synduce/README_EVALUATION.md

 ## Using the tool on the benchmarks

-The folder containing the tool contains a README file explaining how to use the tool.
-The tool also provides a help message if called with the `h` option:
+The folder containing the tool contains a `README.md` file explaining how to use the tool.
+In this file, we give an overview and some information specific to this review.

+The tool prints a help message if called with the `h` option, e.g.:
 ```
 ./atropos -h
 Usage : atropos [options] input_file